LittleHaku/ReversiAI/documentation/weekly_reports/week5.md

 - Heuristics have different weights depeneding on the phase of the game
 - Instead of making copies of the game, the minimax now uses a stack to keep track of the moves
+- Added a restart button to the GUI thanks to my classmate's feedback

 ## State of program